starch-uk/sca-extra/PLAN.md

 Integer x = 5;  // Proper spacing
 ```

-**Note:** Some rules may appear to overlap with formatting (e.g., `NoConsecutiveBlankLines`), but if they're about code readability and structure rather than pure formatting, they can be appropriate PMD rules.
+**Note:** Some rules may appear to overlap with formatting (e.g., `NoConsecutiveBlankLines`), but if they're about code readability and structure rather than pure formatting, they can be appropriate rules. `NoConsecutiveBlankLines` will be implemented as a Regex rule for efficient pattern matching.
 The key distinction is: **Does this affect code quality and understanding, or just appearance?**

 ### Adding Rules to a Salesforce Project